nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 "But that means..."

 "Yes.
 She must eternally serve as a barrier in a place where time doesn't flow.
-Otherwise, Shirone's world will face destruction."
+Otherwise, your world will face destruction."

 Shirone's lips trembled.
 Miro's face from their last meeting came vividly to mind.